 Worldwide, local governments face an increasing demand from the growing urban population to provide basic infrastructure and services, promote more inclusive growth, adapt to climate change, and mitigate risks from disasters.
 Although development pathways differ because of regional and local variations, one consistent pattern has emerged: economic prosperity most often occurs in cities.

-The World Bank and the Government of Austria share a common belief with NALAS that capacity development is key in fostering innovation and sustainability in cities.
-The Program aims to strengthen the capacity of local governments in South-East Europe, and to equip local elected officials, city administrators and technical staff with practical tools for decision-making, to effectively manage urban development for inclusive and sustainable growth.
-While global in scope, this Program is targeted at South-East Europe, including Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro and Serbia.
-It is structured into three product lines to reflect the demand: (i) Technical curriculum of e-learning products for urban practitioners; (ii) City to City Dialogues on Municipal Finance, Urban Planning and Land Management, and Municipal Service Delivery; and (iii) Leadership and Coalition Building.
-Given the strong demand for good governance, transparency and accountability, capacity building activities are being offered for increased integrity in urban governance.
+In order to address these challenges the World Bank and Government of Austria have partnered to launch the Urban Partnership Program (UPP) aimed to strengthen the capacity of local governments in South-East Europe, to promote city to city exchange and peer learning within and beyond Europe and to equip local elected officials, city administrators and technical staff with practical tools for decision-making, to effectively manage urban development for inclusive and sustainable growth.
+While global in scope, this Program is targeted at South-East Europe, including Albania, Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro and Serbia.